 Cat dental health is an important factor of your furry friend’s lifetime health, as well as part of being a responsible pet owner.
-Whether you have a kitten or a senior cat, it is never too soon to start thinking about your cat’s dental health and ways that you can keep them in optimum condition.
-Additionally, our cats often don’t let us know if they are experiencing any discomfort.
-So, it is essential to know when we should seek care for our cats.
-We sat down with Trupanion’s on-site veterinarian, Dr. Sarah Nold, to discuss what you need to know about cat dental health.
+Whether you have a kitten or a senior cat, it’s never too soon to start thinking about your cat’s dental health and ways that you can keep them in optimum condition.
+Also, your cat may not let you know if they’re experiencing any discomfort.
+So, it’s essential to know when you should seek care for your cats.
+Fortunately, we sat down with Trupanion veterinarian Dr. Sarah Nold, to discuss what you need to know about cat dental health.

 Cat dental health: important for your feline friend